Sudolphus/csharp_template/README.md

 ## Setup/Installation Requirements

 Software Requirements
-1. Internet browser
+1. .NET framework
-2. A code editor like VSCode or Atom to view or edit the codebase.
+2. A code editor (Visual Studio Code, Atom, etc.)

-Open by downloading:
-1. Download this repository onto your computer by clicking the 'clone or download button'
-2. Double click index.html to open it in your web browser

-Open via Bash/GitBash:
-1. Clone this repository onto your computer:
+Acquire The Repo:
+1. Click the 'Clone or Download Button
-`git clone {PUT_REPO_HERE}`
+2. Alternately, Clone via Bash/GitBash: `git clone {repo}`
-2. Navigate into the `{NAME_OF_DIRECTORY}` directory in Visual Studio Code or preferred text editor `code .`
-3. Get the necessary packages `npm install`.
-4. Compile the code `npm run build`.
-5. Open index.html in Chrome or preferred browser:
-`open dist/index.html`

-#### To see my live website go to [GH_PAGES_LINK_HERE](https://sudolphus.github.io/Portfolio/)!
+Editting the Code Base:
+1. Open the project in your code editor; with Bash, this is done by navigating to the project directory, then `code .`
+2. If you wish to run testing, you'll need the testing packages: navigate into the .Tests folder, and run `dotnet restore`

+Running the program:
+1. To run the program, you'll need to compile the code: `dotnet build`.
+This will create a compiled application in the bin/ folder.
+2. Alternately, you can run the program directly with `dotnet run`.

 ## Known Bugs